blaenk/site/input/notes/distributed-systems.markdown

 Schema evolution requires great care in situations where different versions of a system coexist simultaneously, with an older system expecting the old format and a newer system wanting to use the new format but needing to handle the old format as well.
 This situation is increasingly common.

 A _rolling upgrade_ (aka _staged rollout_) is a process by which a new version of an application is deployed to a few nodes at a time, ensuring that the process is running smoothly, and gradually continuing to deploy to all nodes, allowing deployment without downtime, thereby encouraging more frequent releases and better evolvability.
+Flawed releases can be detected early and rolled back before they affect large numbers of users.

 In client-side applications the user may not install an update right away, creating an old system that may need to continue to work with the updated data.